-- 3. The potential enrollee is covered by an employer-sponsored health benefit plan and the cost of the employer-sponsored health benefit plan is more than 5 percent of the household's modified adjusted gross family's income. - (c) To enroll in the Children's Medical Services Network, a completed application, including a clinical screening. - (d) Effective January 1, 2014, eligibility shall be determined through electronic matching using the federally managed data services hub and other resources.
+3. The potential enrollee is covered by an employer-sponsored health benefit plan and the cost of the employer-sponsored health benefit plan is more than 5 percent of the household's modified adjusted gross family's income.

+- (c) To enroll in the Children's Medical Services Network, a completed application, including a clinical screening. - (d) Effective January 1, 2014, eligibility will be determined through electronic matching using the federal hub and other resources.
 Written documentation from the applicant may be accepted if the electronic verification does not substantiate the applicant's income or if there has been a change in circumstances. - (9)(10) Subject to paragraph (4)(a), the Florida Kidcare program shall withhold benefits from an enrollee if the program obtains evidence that the enrollee is no longer eligible, submitted incorrect or fraudulent information in order to establish eligibility, or failed to provide verification of eligibility.
 The applicant or enrollee shall be notified that because of such evidence program benefits will be withheld unless the applicant or enrollee contacts a designated representative of the program by a specified date, which must be within 10 working days after the date of notice, to discuss and resolve the matter.
 The program shall make every effort to resolve the matter within a timeframe that will not cause benefits to be withheld from an eligible enrollee. - $\underline{\text{(10)}}$ (11) The following individuals may be subject to prosecution in accordance with s.
-414.39:

-(a) An applicant obtaining or attempting to obtain benefits for a potential enrollee under the Florida Kidcare program when the applicant knows or should have known the potential enrollee does not qualify for the Florida Kidcare program.
+414.39: - (a) An applicant obtaining or attempting to obtain benefits for a potential enrollee under the Florida Kidcare program when the applicant knows or should have known the potential enrollee does not qualify for the Florida Kidcare program.

-- (b) An individual who assists an applicant in obtaining or attempting to obtain benefits for a potential enrollee under the Florida Kidcare program when the individual knows or should have known the potential enrollee does not qualify for the Florida Kidcare program. - Section 6.
-Paragraphs (g), (k), (q), and (w) of subsection (2) of section 409.815, Florida Statutes, are amended to read: 409.815 Health benefits coverage; limitations.- - (2) BENCHMARK BENEFITS.-In order for health benefits coverage to qualify for premium assistance payments for an eligible child under ss.
-409.810-409.821, the health benefits coverage, except for coverage under Medicaid and Medikids, must include the following minimum benefits, as medically necessary. - (g) Behavioral health services .- - 1.
+(b) An individual who assists an applicant in obtaining or attempting to obtain benefits for a potential enrollee under the Florida Kidcare program when the individual knows or should have known the potential enrollee does not qualify for the Florida Kidcare program.

+Section 6.
+Paragraphs (g), (k), (q), and (w) of subsection (2) of section 409.815, Florida Statutes, are amended to read: 409.815 Health benefits coverage; limitations.-

+- (2) BENCHMARK BENEFITS.-In order for health benefits coverage to qualify for premium assistance payments for an eligible child under ss.
+409.810-409.821, the health benefits coverage, except for coverage under Medicaid and Medikids, must include the following minimum benefits, as medically necessary. - (g) Behavioral health services.- - 1.
 Mental health benefits include: - a.
 Inpatient services, limited to 30 inpatient days per contract year for psychiatric admissions, or residential services in facilities licensed under s.
 394.875(6) or s.
 395.003 in lieu of inpatient psychiatric admissions; however, a minimum of 10 of the 30 days shall be available only for inpatient psychiatric services if authorized by a physician; and - b.
-Outpatient services, including outpatient visits for psychological or psychiatric evaluation, diagnosis, and treatment by a licensed mental health professional, limited to 40 outpatient visits each contract year.

-2. Substance abuse services include:

-- a.
-Inpatient services, limited to 7 inpatient days per contract year for medical detoxification only and 30 days of residential services; and - b.
+Outpatient services, including outpatient visits for psychological or psychiatric evaluation, diagnosis, and treatment by a licensed mental health professional, limited to 40 outpatient visits each contract year. - 2.
+Substance abuse services include: - a.
+Inpatient services, limited to 7 inpatient days per contract year for medical detoxification only and 30 days of residential services; and b.
 Outpatient services, including evaluation, diagnosis, and treatment by a licensed practitioner, limited to 40 outpatient visits per contract year.